43 Sports Trivia Questions [With Answers]

 Answer: Spud Webb, standing 5’7” (170 cm), in 1986.

 Memory keeps serving up Nate Robinson (5’9”), who won it three separate times.
-But Webb beat him to it, and he did it two inches shorter.
-That still doesn’t compute.
+Webb got there first, two inches shorter.

 19. Which NBA player has won the most MVP awards?
 (Medium)